Skip to Content

 6 photos showing how to assemble meat filling in bread dough.

-1. Separate the risen dough into 12 dough balls.
-16 for smaller buns.
-I use a scale to get them all approximately the same size.
+1. Separate the risen dough into 12 equally-sized pieces of dough.
+16 pieces of dough for smaller buns.
+I use a scale to get each piece of dough approximately the same size.

 3. Spoon the filling down the center of the dough.